Learn To Program with Delphi and Object Pascal

 - Cross-platform development with Lazarus on Mac, Windows or even Linux

 - Downloadable source code for Lazarus on Windows and Mac or Delphi on Windows

 - A 124-page eBook, The Little Book Of Pascal, explains all the topics in depth

-Simply the fastest way to learn to program on a Mac or Windows – either with the industry-standard Delphi system or with the free Lazarus and Free Pascal you can learn cross-platform programming the easy way.
+Simply the fastest way to learn to program Object Pascal – either with the industry-standard Delphi system on Windows or with the multi-platform Lazarus and Free Pascal.
 Just drag-and-drop, click and code!